ColinWaddell/Franken-Buffer/README.md

 #Usage
 This is still currently a little dirty.

-There are two main declarations which first need setup: `OUTTER_BUFF_SIZE`, which can be any value and `INNER_BUFF_SIZE` which must be of 2<sup>n</sup> (ie. 8, 16, 32).
+There are two main declarations which first need setup: `FKN_OUTTER_BUFF_SIZE`, which can be any value and `FKN_INNER_BUFF_SIZE` which must be of 2<sup>n</sup> (ie. 8, 16, 32).

 Next, you need to declare your outer buffer.
 This is a pseudo-link-list.
 I say pseudo as you can't add/remove nodes, but still uses the concept of holding a pointer to the next entry in it's own structure.
-The reason for this will become apparent if you look at the implementation of the `buffer_add` function.
+The reason for this will become apparent if you look at the implementation of the `fkn_buffer_add` function.

 To use the buffer you also need to declare a pointer of type `FKNBUFFER`.
-This is your route in and out of the buffer and is returned by `buffer_setup`
+This is your route in and out of the buffer and is returned by `fkn_buffer_setup`

-Adding data is performed through `buffer_add` which places a value in the next buffer space.
-Retrieving data is performed using `get_data` which takes as a parameter an arbitrary location in the buffer.
+Adding data is performed through `fkn_buffer_add` which places a value in the next buffer space.
+Retrieving data is performed using `fkn_get_data` which takes as a parameter an arbitrary location in the buffer.
 The add routine is designed to be blindingly fast, the get routine is not.

 #Example

 ```
   int i;
   struct FKNBUFFER *outer;
-  struct FKNBUFFER buffer_raw[5];
+  struct FKNBUFFER buffer_raw[FKN_OUTTER_BUFF_SIZE];

   outer = fkn_buffer_setup(buffer_raw);
   fkn_buffer_clear(outer);

-  for (i=0; i<80; i++){
+  for (i=0; i<FKN_BUFF_SIZE; i++){
     fkn_buffer_add(&outer, i); // Add 0 to 79
   }

-  for (i=0; i<80; i++){
+  for (i=0; i<FKN_BUFF_SIZE; i++){
     printf("i=%d \t %d\n", i, fkn_buffer_get(outer, i)); // Read out 0 to 79
   }
 ```